mewmew/graph_theory_notes/notes - lecture 2.md

 Prop: 1.42.
 If G is non-empty,

+Note: proving this inequality is probably on the exam.

    \kappa(G) <= \lambda(G) <= \delta(G)

 If you disconnect every edge from the minimum degree of G, that disconnects the graph.